 Book 1, Adi Parva: Churning of the Ocean, has a cast that includes our ancestors – gods, demigods, queens, sages, seers, seductresses, hermits, kings and warriors.
 With the celestial river Ganga as its narrator, Adi Parva has a backdrop that sprawls across heaven and earth.
 The book was first published in English by HarperCollins India in 2012, and in French (as Parva: L’éveil de l’Océan) by Au Diable Vauvert.

 Book 2, Sauptik: Blood and Flowers, has Ashwathhama as its narrator and river Yamuna as its backdrop.
-It is due to be published in Fall 2016 by HarperCollins India.
+Published in October 2016 by HarperCollins India, it was selected as one of Amazon India’s ‘Memorable Books of 2016’.

 Audio podcasts on process: https://soundcloud.com/hathoric